zeagle848/TRIPCO-POC/README.md

 - [Dummy Data](#dummy-data)
 ## Getting Started

-Before we can start the live server we must first make sure that Node.js is installed.
+Before we can start the live server, we must first make sure that Node.js is installed.
 Check by opening your console and running `node -v`.
-If you can't see a version number you must install Node.js.
+If you can't see a version number, you must install Node.js.

-To view the app locally you can begin by installing the dependencies...
+To view the app locally, you can begin by installing the dependencies...

 `npm install`